How to Get Your New York Real Estate License for Free

 How does a free course make money?

-The same way most online services do — by offering optional paid products to a portion of students who want them.
-In LearnCycle's case, exam prep is the primary monetization.
-Students who don't need or want exam prep complete the required course at no cost.
+The same way many online services do — by offering optional paid packages to students who want additional services.
+Finish From Home adds included online course-final proctoring.
+License & Launch adds exam preparation and career-launch support.
+Students who do not want those services can complete the required course at no cost.

 What to Do This Week